TrellixVulnTeam/swahilipython_SCMU/Doc/library/marshal.rst

 .. rubric:: Footnotes

-.. [#] The name of this module stems from a bit of terminology used by the designers of Modula-3 (amongst others), who use the term "marshalling" for shipping of data around in a self-contained form.
-Strictly speaking, "to marshal" means to convert some data from internal to external form (in an RPC buffer for instance) and "unmarshalling" for the reverse process.
+.. [#] The name of this module stems kutoka a bit of terminology used by the designers of Modula-3 (amongst others), who use the term "marshalling" for shipping of data around in a self-contained form.
+Strictly speaking, "to marshal" means to convert some data kutoka internal to external form (in an RPC buffer for instance) and "unmarshalling" for the reverse process.